LeonMangler/SuperVanish/README.md

 # SuperVanish
 Website: https://www.spigotmc.org/resources/supervanish-be-invisible.1331/

-Bukkit-Plugin for Spigot/CraftBukkit (Minecraft-Server software)
+Bukkit-Plugin for Spigot/CraftBukkit (modded Minecraft server)

 Allows server admins to be completely invisible and undetectable for other players, which helps them with their administrative work.

-Feel free to create Pull Requests if you think that you can improve SuperVanish!
+Feel free to create Pull Requests if you'd like to improve SuperVanish!
+Please report issues on SpigotMC via PM!

 ## Maven Repository
 ```